emohawk13/dp-frontend-js-submit/README.md

 Output: "grappled on the road side!"
 Additional Practice: Refactor each program with a function.

 Provide a link to a github repository or repl in the field below.

+refactor comments:
+All exercises are properly solved.
+Methods, conditional and loops are used to provide the desired result.
+Even a recursive function was used in the last challenge.
+Here are a few things to consider.

+1. data structures with the declaration const can still have elements, key/values, etc. changed.
+Unless your code will change the data type of the data structure, it is best to declare with a const.

+2. You use several for loops that properly perform the intended purpose.
+There are several loops in the code base that can use for of loops in their place.
+This will make the code more readable.

+3. The alphabetical order challenge uses regular expression in its code base.
+Currently, there are many methods being used on the same line.
+To make sure your code explains itself, it can be best to split the methods into several lines.
+If a new variable is created, the variable name can help developers in the dev shop understand and work on the code.